 Good essays have solid content, clear style, are grounded in factual assertions, and communicate well.
-Incidentally, good code has the same characteristics, so excellent software developers tend to also be excellent writers.
-In the end, writing code and writing a good essay are both about communicating effectively with your audience - an indispensable skill regardless of your domain of expertise.
+Good code, by the way, has exactly the same characteristics, so excellent software developers tend to also be excellent writers.
+In the end, writing code and writing a good essay are both about communicating effectively - an indispensable skill no matter what your domain of expertise is.